rigc9/LED-Graph-R4/README.md

 Simple graphing code for LED matrix in Arduino Uno R4 Wifi just like a bad oscilloscope.

+1. Flowing direction can be changed.
+2. Read analog pins etc and averaging over the display updating period.

 Compiled on AruduinoIDE 2.3.3 with Arduino Uno Boards 1.2.2

 ## Demo